MasterBuilder747/RandomPlanetGame/README.md

 For now, the player can simply explore a universe that is randomly generated and must recolinze the human race to a new planet

-Using some technolgy, the player must rebuild and inhabit to expand the human race
+Using some technolgy, the player must rebuild and inhabit to expand thier empire

+Empires can then interact with each other (not in this game, requires multiplaer connection, too high of a scope for this)